 Part 2: How Many Virtual Sales Pros are Using Video?

-What It Means: In just a year’s time, video selling went from a niche tool to a must-have.
+What It Means: In just a few years, video selling went from a niche tool to a must-have.
 It became so much more difficult to connect with prospects using traditional means.
 Video ballooned to fill that gap, helping sellers reach prospects even if they can’t meet in person.

 Part 3: Why Video Makes Sales Prospects Pay Attention